-An evaporator coil operates as an important part of an air conditioning or heat pump system and helps supply cool air to the home.
-Working with liquid refrigerant and a blower motor or fan, the evaporator coil helps remove heat energy from the air, which makes the room feel cooler.
+An evaporator coil works with an air conditioning or heat pump system to supply warm air or cool air to a space.
+They work with condenser coils, liquid refrigerant, and a blower motor or fan to either add or remove heat energy in the air.

 In split system air conditioners, refrigerant circulates between the indoor unit and the outdoor unit.

 An A-Coil works as a type of evaporator coil.
-The coils form two slanted sides connected at the top, resembling the letter ‘A.’ The shape allows moisture collecting on the coil to drip into a drain pan, which then drains out of the home or building.
+The coils form two slanted sides which connect at the top.
+This shape resembles the letter ‘A.’ The shape allows moisture collecting on the coil to drip into a drain pan, which then drains out of the home or building.